lethanhduong/ballista/README.md

-# ballista
+# Apache Ballista
-This is repository with some trial with Apache Ballista/Apache Fusion
+This is repository with some trial with [Apache Ballista](https://arrow.apache.org/ballista/)/[Apache Fusion](https://arrow.apache.org/datafusion/)